All Episodes

 And thank heavens for the closure rule.

-It takes 60 votes to bring debate to a close, and you can't pass a bill like this without bringing debate to a close first.
+And you can't pass a bill like this without bringing debate to a close first.

-So my advice to my Republican colleagues is that we should not even consider providing support to bring debate to a close on this bill, especially whereas here we're being denied votes even on amendments.
+So my advice to my Republican colleagues is that we should not even consider providing support to bring debate to a close on this bill, especially whereas here, we're being denied votes even on amendments.

-The Senate's voting right now on my motion to cable the amendment tree, which is my effort to stop Chuck Schumer from saying that nobody, Democrat, Republican, or otherwise, uh, can vote on any amendment to this bill.
+The Senate's voting right now on my motion to cable the amendment tree, which is my effort to stop Chuck Schumer from saying that nobody, Democrat, Republican, or otherwise, can vote on any amendment to this bill.

 Look, 41 senators, any group of 41 can stop this bill dead in its tracks.